karowan/Recurring_Transaction/README.md

     * Fund the contract with link and fund the new account with eth.

 2. Clone this github depository and run `npm install` inside the directory.
-3. After both steps 1 and 2 are completed run the following command, replacing your values where for each of the arguments:
+3. After both steps 1 and 2 are completed, run the following command, replacing your values for each of the arguments:

     ```npm run start -- --accountAddress="yourParityAddress" --password="yourPassword" --contractAddress="yourContractAddress" --oracleAddress="yourOracleAddress" --jobID="yourJobID" --providerURL="yourProviderAddress"```